 Targeted therapies are drugs that attack cancer cells without destroying healthy surrounding cells.
 By delivering these drugs in combination with chemotherapy, targeted therapies interrupt certain proteins and receptors to stop cancer cells from growing.

-Highly effective for treating multiple myeloma while causing fewer side effects than traditional chemotherapy, targeted therapies can keep multiple myeloma in remission for years and sometimes even for decades.
+Highly effective for treating multiple myeloma while causing fewer side effects than traditional chemotherapy, targeted therapies may keep multiple myeloma in remission for years.

 The OSUCCC – James is one of the few cancer centers in the nation to offer targeted therapies for multiple myeloma.